AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_packedimagedesc.rst

       Get the channel ordering of all the pixels.

-   .. py:method:: PackedImageDesc.getData(self: PyOpenColorIO.PackedImageDesc) -> array
+   .. py:method:: PackedImageDesc.getData(self: PyOpenColorIO.PackedImageDesc) -> numpy.ndarray
       :module: PyOpenColorIO

       Get a pointer to the first color channel of the first pixel.